 The beneficiary also has to use the account for qualified educational expenses before they turn 30.
 So that means if you’re putting money aside for your kid figuring they’ll go to school, they need to use that money in their 20’s or earlier.

-This shouldn’t be too hard unless their waiting a real long time to get started with school:
+This shouldn’t be too hard unless they’re waiting a real long time to get started with school:

 How Do I Deal with the Coverdell ESA limits?